 ...and a whole lot more convenient.

-Most family doctors use a simple little strip for in-office pregnancy tests.
-This strip is arguably more effective, has zero plastic waste and is significantly less expensive than their drug-store counterparts.
+For in-office pregnancy tests, most family doctors use a simple little strip.
+This thin piece of paper is arguably more effective, has zero plastic waste and is significantly less expensive than their drug-store counterparts.
 So, why aren’t we using them?

 It’s a question that Vancouver-based Jackie Rhind, founder of Ovry, sought out to explain.
 According to a survey conducted by the brand, 80 percent of people are not familiar with plastic-less pregnancy tests.
 “There are companies that make them [for the public], but there was no brand delivering them in a direct-to-consumer way, beyond some versions on Amazon that, in the eyes of the consumer, maybe not the most trustworthy,” says Rhind.
 “So I identified an opportunity to create a sustainable, less expensive, more convenient alternative.”